Chickenandrice/Multinomial-Logistic-Regression-for-Federal-Rate-Forecasting/README.md

 [All Fed Meeting Dates:](https://fraser.stlouisfed.org/title/federal-open-market-committee-meeting-minutes-transcripts-documents-677?browse=2020s#584519)

 ## Training and Results
-This can be observed through the file mult_log_regress.ipynb
+Please refer to mult_log_regress.ipynb for the full training and testing of the multinomial logistic regression models on the custom dataset.

 ## Models
 Two models were created, one for 5 classes ([-50, -25, 0, 25, 25]) and one for 3 ([cut, hold, hike]).
 The 5 class model had limited datapoints for specific classes, which is why a 3 class model was made.
 Both demonstrated high accuracy (89% - 5 classes, 99% - 3 classes) after minimal feature engineering.
+Full results can be observed on mult_log_regress.ipynb